AishwaryaS9/ScriptAssist-SpaceX-Assignment/README.md

 This project is built with the following technologies:

-- **React / React DOM**: For building and rendering the user interface.
+- **React JS with TypeScript / React DOM**: For building and rendering the user interface with type safety and enhanced developer experience.

 - **React Router**: For routing and navigation within the application.